frontity-demos/ibenic-headless-wordpress-demo/README.md

 - display a single post from a Headless WP (referencing it from its slug)
   - handle error when page is not found

-## The `ibenic.com` implementation
+## The `create-react-app` implementation

-In the [blog](www.ibenic.com), we can find a set of articles that explains how to achieve this project through the following articles
+At ibenic.com, we can find a set of articles that explains how to achieve this project through the following articles

 1. [Headless WordPress: Loading Posts & Pagination](https://www.ibenic.com/headless-wordpress-loading-posts-pagination/)
 2. [Headless WordPress: React Router Pagination](https://www.ibenic.com/headless-wordpress-react-router-pagination/)